deepin-community/ocaml-dune/CONTRIBUTING.md

 If you set your `user.name` and `user.email` git configs, you can sign your commit automatically with `git commit -s`.

+It is possible to set up `git` so that it signs off automatically by using a prepare-commit-msg hook in git.
+See <https://stackoverflow.com/a/46536244> for details.
+As noted in the manual for `format.signOff`, note that adding the `Signed-off-by` trailer should be a conscious act and means that you certify you have the rights to submit this work under the same open source license.

 [dco]: http://developercertificate.org/
 [js]: https://www.janestreet.com/
 [ocl]: http://ocamllabs.io/
+[hack]: ./doc/hacking.rst

 Coding style
 ------------